Skip Content

 We had existing AIMMS capabilities in-house, as we use other models built in AIMMS.
 The cloud-based deployment offered by AIMMS PRO coupled with the optimization capabilities AIMMS in known for, made it an obvious choice for us.
 With AIMMS, we can easily run several scenarios related to capacity investments.

-What role did change management play to role this out successfully?
+6. What role did change management play to roll this out successfully?

-We organized webinars, we created movies, implemented a communication plan early on, and set up a help desk.
+We organized webinars, created movies, implemented a communication plan early on, and set up a help desk.
 But in hindsight, we should have done more.
-About 70% of all countries implemented the tool and started using it quickly, but others (the big ones in particular) had to deal the high season and struggled to prioritize it.
-I would say we need to better understand ‘sense of ownership’ and prioritization to make sure change management is successful in all operations centers.
+About 70% of all countries implemented the tool and started using it quickly, but others (the big ones in particular) had to deal with the high season and struggled to prioritize it.
+I would say we needed to better understand the ‘sense of ownership’ and prioritization to make sure change management is successful in all operations centers.

-How did AIMMS contribute to make change management easier?
+7. How did AIMMS contribute to making change management easier?

 Between 60 and 65 countries are using the tool and they will update the data in the model on a yearly basis.
 That will be the minimum usage per country.
 Some operating companies will use it for shift and material planning, and there’s potential for more.
 For now, my team is the big user.
 We have a Power BI solution on top of the model, allowing us to answer strategic questions very quickly.